todistantlands/priestoftheroad/game-texts/priest-of-the-road.md

 * My charge is a petty noble hounded by a blood feud with their sibling.
 I escort them to a country inn where they hope to settle the affair.
 I fear this will end in bloodshed.
 * Someone wracked with illness pressed a newborn child into my arms and with their dying breaths supplicated me take the infant to the Priestess of the Tower of the Twinned Serpents - an arduous journey that will take weeks, at least.
 * A sullen adventurer needs my help locating a shrine buried deep in an ancient forest.
 They carry a large, lumpy parcel under their cloak, of which they refuse to speak.
 * A dear old friend is embarking on a long sea voyage and bids me take them to the great port.
 The route is circuitous and scarcely peopled, at their insistence.
-I sense there's something they want to tell me. _If you have a dear old friend in mind, tell your volunteers. _
+I sense there's something they want to tell me. _If you have a dear old friend in mind, tell your volunteers about them.
+Otherwise, ask._
 * The charge is jovial, hardy, resourceful, and makes excellent traveling company.
 We embarked on a voyage over thickly wooded mountains to reach a trading post on the other side.
-Halfway through, I awake to find myself alone in our camp with no sign of my charge.
+Halfway along, I awake to find myself alone in our camp with no sign of my charge.
 * My client is a nervous and reedy noble of little standing and dire prospect – or so they thought.
 They have just inherited the estate of a distant relation and petition me to take them there.

 **Without a charge**
 * I have come to a boarding house along a remote stretch of road to renew its aging wards, only to find them utterly destroyed.
 There is no telling what malice spirits may have wrought upon it now it's slipped from the Weave.
 What scene greets me when I enter?

 ## Appendix: Joining in Another’s Quest
+*BIG WIP, extremely unfinished. -A*

 The Priest of the Road can act as a Companion to any game in the _Wizard’s Grimoire_ series by D. Vincent Baker and Meguey Baker.
 When you join one of these games, it’s usually as a Companion to its lead character, such as the conjurer, the barbarian, the thief and necromancer, etc. You might even join alongside another Companion.